 When providing home health care services in Philadelphia to seniors, one of the most important goals is helping to keep both their minds and bodies healthy.
-As research shows, these things are more directly connected than many people realize and studies have shown that physical exercise has cognitive benefits.
+As research shows, these things are more directly connected than many people realize and studies have shown that physical exercise has cognitive benefits, strengthening the brains of seniors.
 When you are providing home health care services in Philadelphia, always put a strong emphasis on helping your loved one maintain an exercise program suitable to his or her abilities.

 So, how does physical exercise improve cognitive functioning?
 The main reason is a protein in the brain and nervous system known as Brain-Derived Neurotrophic Factor (BDNF).
 BDNF is part of a family of growth factors which all contribute to the growth and longevity of the brain’s neurons.
 BDNF, in particular, is important for supporting long-term memory.

 BDNF is obviously an important factor in maintaining a senior’s cognitive function.
 What was less obvious, until researchers discovered the effect in laboratory tests, is that exercise stimulates the production of BDNF.
 Test subjects were able to do better on cognitive tests, like running mazes, if they exercised beforehand.

 A senior only needs a relatively small amount of exercise to enjoy the benefits of increased BDNF production.
 One study by The Franklin Institute suggests that merely going on a twenty-minute walk is all one needs to stimulate BDNF.

 Depending on the level of mobility a senior has, plenty of mild-to-moderately strenuous exercises exist that they could engage in.
 Exercises include: